Bill Cosby: Politics and views

 Cosby was again criticized, and was largely unapologetic, for his stance when he made similar remarks during a speech at a July 1 meeting of the Rainbow/PUSH Coalition that commemorated the anniversary of Brown v.
 Board, where he said: "... you've got to stop beating up your women because you can't find a job, because you didn't want to get an education and now you're [earning] minimum wage."
-During that speech, he admonished blacks for not assisting or concerning themselves with the individuals who are involved with crime or have counterproductive aspirations.
-He further described those who needed attention as blacks who "had forgotten the sacrifices of those in the Civil Rights Movement".
+During that speech, he admonished Blacks for not assisting or concerning themselves with the individuals who are involved with crime or have counterproductive aspirations.
+He further described those who needed attention as Blacks who "had forgotten the sacrifices of those in the Civil Rights Movement".

+In 1985, Cosby was openly critical of All In The Family and Norman Lear, telling journalist Gary Deeb that Lear was "full of shit" and alleged that Lear was glorifying Archie Bunker, whom Cosby described as "the hero of that show".
+Cosby elaborated that "many people are very proud to go around saying 'Archie was saying what was in my body, in my mind, in my bones.'
+If that's the case, that's really sad man."
+However, Deeb pointed out to Cosby that Archie Bunker in fact "invariably wound up each episode looking like a horse's rear and that fact, in effect, prevented him from being perceived as a hero by anybody with even minor intelligence."

 In 2005, Georgetown University sociology professor Michael Eric Dyson wrote a book, Is Bill Cosby Right?
 Or Has the Black Middle Class Lost Its Mind?
 In the book, Dyson wrote that Cosby was overlooking larger social factors that reinforce poverty and associated crime; factors such as deteriorating schools, stagnating wages, dramatic shifts in the economy, offshoring and downsizing, chronic underemployment, and job and capital flight.
 Dyson suggested that Cosby's comments "betray classist, elitist viewpoints rooted in generational warfare".
 However, Cornel West defended Cosby and his remarks, saying: "He's speaking out of great compassion and trying to get folk to get on the right track, 'cause we've got some brothers and sisters who are not doing the right things, just like in times in our own lives, we don't do the right thing ...
 He is trying to speak honestly and freely and lovingly, and I think that's a very positive thing."